 The Turtle Gallery resides in an 1876 two-story barn and outdoor sculpture garden located at 61 N. Deer Isle Road on Route 15, just north of the Deer Isle village center.
 We are open seasonally, Thursday through Sunday 11am-5pm, June-September.

 Since 1982, we have been committed to featuring Fine Art and Contemporary Craft from the Down East region and beyond.
+We donate yearly to Project Launch with the goal of supporting high school students who are interested in art related fields.

 www.theturtlegallery.com